 Phase One of the permanent campus for Tansian University

 The Tansian University is currently educating 2500 students at its satellite campus in Oba, but the long term plans are to build a permanent campus to educate some 15,000 students on 250 beautiful acres in Umunya, ideally located for airports and ground transportation.
 The master plan for the permanent university has already been approved and in addition to state-of-the-art academic buildings and student housing will also include a world class athletic complex and leadership training/conference facilities and will incorporate food plots and wind, solar, and hydroelectric power for self sustainable and environmentally friendly food and energy supply.
-Having built a strong reputation already for quality and ethics in an extremely difficult environment and already providing hope for a bright future to hundreds of students, Tansian University is well on its way towards realizing its vision but needs help with the capital costs of building the new campus.
+Having built a strong reputation already for quality and ethics in an extremely difficult environment and already providing hope for a bright future to thousands of students, Tansian University is well on its way towards realizing its vision but needs help with the capital costs of building the new campus.

 The first step towards the goal of the permanent site will be to build a main classroom block, an administrative block, two student dormitories, and the sufficient infrastructure to support these buildings, the sum of which would allow Tansian University to educate and house several thousand students.
 An American engineering firm is already working pro bono on all the civil engineering for the site.
 It is essential that we build this campus to top international standards appropriate for the quality of teaching and leadership to which we aspire in creating a flagship university that will attract attention from all over Africa and throughout the world.